RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/Module/Work with files and packages.md

 ## Modify a file on the deployment without the module

 When necessary to modify a file of the deployment that is not controlled by the module, it's best practice to take a backup first using `Backup-ISHDeployment`.
-It is adviced to modify the target file with code that applies a delta when possible instead of overwriting.
+It is advised to modify the target file with code that applies a delta when possible instead of overwriting.

 For example, before modifying the ISHCM's web config file take a backup like this